StefanieGadow/geomemo/README.md

 ### Code

 The creation of overlays for the game instructions and the end-of-game popups were created using the following [tutorial](https://www.youtube.com/watch?v=MBaw_6cPmAw&list=WL&index=2).
-Commented in HTML and CSS for clarity.
+Commented in HTML, CSS, and JavaScript for clarity.

 ### Content